mikix/deb2snap/README.md

 ### Setup

-- First, [install an up-to-date snappy system](https://developer.ubuntu.com/snappy) (on real hardware if you're going to be trying the Mir examples, otherwise a virtual machine is fine).
+- First, [install an up-to-date snappy system](https://developer.ubuntu.com/snappy/install) (on real hardware if you're going to be trying the Mir examples, otherwise a virtual machine is fine).
-- Then make sure you have deb2snap on your own development machine: `bzr branch lp:deb2snap`
+- Then make sure you have deb2snap on your own development machine: `bzr branch lp:deb2snap`.
 - And you'll probably want to connect to your snappy machine with `ssh`, especially if you're going to be running any Mir apps that will take over the screen.
+- Remember to run `export LC_ALL=C.UTF-8` in your `ssh` terminal.
+Ubuntu Snappy doesn't have all locales yet and ssh may have ported over your local locale setting.

 ### Commandline app